daviwiki/medium-animatedtabbar/README.md

 # Description

-Include a full implementation of an animated TabBar components
+Include a full implementation of an animated TabBar components.

+This components is based in a Kavsoft channel video that develop this same component but using SwiftUI.
+I recommend that you could check this video [here :)](https://www.youtube.com/watch?v=Lw-vimpu6Cs&ab_channel=Kavsoft).

 # Result

-You could see the result in the following gif
+You could see the result in the following gif:

 ![Result](./docs/tabbar-result.gif)